School of Education and Human Sciences Code

 - Procedures

 - Incorporation of University Policies.
-All policies of the University that apply to the School of Education shall be incorporated herewith.
+All policies of the University that apply to the School of Education and Human Sciences shall be incorporated herewith.

 - Conflict of Policies.
 If there is a conflict between the policies of the University and the policies set out in this Code, the policies of the University shall govern and prevail.